hfutrell/BezierKit/README.md

 }
 ```

-### Subdividing Curves
+### Splitting Curves

 <img src="https://raw.githubusercontent.com/hfutrell/BezierKit/0.1.1-release/images/usage-split.png" width="256" height="256">

 The `.split(from:, to:)` method produces a subcurve over a given range of t-values.
-The `.split(at:)` method can alternatively be used to split a single curve into a left and right subcurve at a given t-value.
+The `.split(at:)` method can alternatively be used to produce both a left and right subcurve split across a single t-value.

 ```swift
 Draw.setColor(context, color: Draw.lightGrey)